BGS National Public School

 IX B

-Why are cilia not present in the oesophagus, but present in the trachea?
+Why are cilia not present in the oesophagus, but present in

 6.